(This page revised December 13, 2023)

 The four Duofold models can be distinguished by their features and dimensions.
 All had clips except the Lady Duofold, which was a ring-top model.
 The Senior was an oversize pen, 5" long capped and about 6" posted, with a barrel girth of 0.527".
 The Junior was 4" long capped and about 5" posted, with a barrel girth of 0.483".
 The Special was the same length as the Senior, with the same girth as the Junior.
 Not including its ring and mount, the Lady Duofold was 4" long capped and about 5" posted, with a barrel girth of 0.423".

 Nimitz signed the Japanese copy of the document with a Parker “51” given to him by Y. C. Woo, a prominent San Francisco banker and a close friend.
 Nimitz had it engraved as a “Victory” souvenir and regifted it to Woo.
-It disappeared during a journey Woo later took from Hawaii to Hong Kong, and it is now in a museum in Nanjing, China.
+It disappeared during a journey Woo later took from Hawaii to Hong Kong, and it is now in the Nanjing Museum, in Nanjing (formerly Nanking), China.
 For the Allied copy, Nimitz used an old and somewhat discolored Jade Green Parker Duofold pocket pen that he described as an “old favorite”; that pen is now on permanent display at the U.S. Naval Academy Museum in Annapolis, Maryland.
 He did not touch any of the desk pens on the table.

 The information in this article is as accurate as possible, but you should not take it as absolutely authoritative or complete.
 If you have additions or corrections to this page, please consider sharing them with us to improve the accuracy of our information.
 My thanks to Jim Zobel for his kind assistance in clarifying the dispositions of some of the pens, and to Pablo Perez Trabado, who provided the information regarding the historic contribution of the Swivodex desk pen.